jxlarrea/kiosk-satellite/README.md

 Turn any Android tablet into a beautiful, voice-enabled Home Assistant kiosk in about two minutes.

-Kiosk Satellite is a free lightweight kiosk browser built **specifically for Home Assistant**, and the official companion app for
+Kiosk Satellite is an open source lightweight kiosk browser built **specifically for Home Assistant**, and the official companion app for
 [Voice Satellite](https://github.com/jxlarrea/voice-satellite-card-integration).
 Mount a tablet on the wall, run the setup wizard, and you get a locked-down,